statnmap/gpx-traces-website-php/README.md

 - `tests/`: Directory to store unit tests.
 - `test-gpx-files/`: Directory to store GPX files to be used for unit tests.
 - `.github/workflows/`: Directory to store GitHub Actions workflows.

-## Documentation

-The documentation for the codebase can be found under the `docs/` directory in the generated website: https://statnmap.github.io/gpx-traces-website/docs/
-The documentation is generated using JSDoc.

 ## Creating the GOOGLE_DRIVE_CREDENTIALS Secret